Concord Lawn Installation Services

 Concord Water Management Coordination for Irrigation System Installation & New Lawn Establishment

-Irrigation system installation requires coordination with the Water Department for service upgrades, backflow prevention device installation (annual testing mandatory), and water meter sizing.
-Design systems with proper zoning for sun/shade, efficient sprinkler selection, and rain sensors (required by many MA ordinances).
-New lawns need 2-3 times daily watering for the first 2-4 weeks, transitioning to deeper, less frequent irrigation.
-Monitor for summer water restrictions; exemptions may apply for new lawns.
-Electrical permits and cross-connection compliance are required.
-For water service and irrigation questions:
+Coordination with the Water Department is essential for new irrigation systems.
+Water service upgrades, backflow prevention device installation (annual testing mandatory), and water meter sizing must be addressed.
+Irrigation design should include proper zoning, efficient sprinkler selection, and rain sensors (required by many ordinances).
+New lawns require 2-3 times daily light watering for the first 2-4 weeks, transitioning to deeper, less frequent applications.
+Summer water restrictions are common, but exemptions may apply for new establishment.
+Permits and inspections are required for system installation, including electrical permits for controllers and compliance with cross-connection control programs.

 Concord Water & Sewer Division